toxab/apps-parser/README.md

-# apps-parser built with LAMP stack in docker-compose.yml
+# apps-parser built with Lamp stack and Docker

 This is a basic LAMP stack environment built using Docker Compose.
 It consists following:

 * PHP 7.2
 * Apache 2.4
 * MySQL 5.7
-* phpMyAdmin
+* phpMyAdmin 5.0.2
 * xdebug 2.6.0
 ## Installation